metablaster/WindowsFirewallRuleset/README.md

 - NET Framework 4.8 is automatically installed (trhough Windwos update) on Windows 10 1903 (May 2019 Update).
 - You may want to have git to check out for updates, to easily switch between branches or to contribute code.
 - VS Code is preferred editor to edit the scripts for your needs or for contribution, any other editor is of course your choice.
-- If you get VSCode, you'll also need powershell extension for syntax highliting among other cool features.
+- If you get VSCode, you'll also need powershell extension for syntax highliting and code navigation among other cool features.

 # I don't have Windows 10 Pro/Enterprise
 **First, note that Home versions of Windows do not have GPO (Local Group Policy), therefore not possible to make use of this project.**